pydevink/pydevink/README.md

 ⚠ Note :

-Recruiters, please have in mind that most of my repos are private, and feel free to ask for a reading permission.
+Please have in mind that most of my repos are private, and feel free to ask for a reading permission.

 <!--
 **pydevink/pydevink** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.